 gpg --list-keys | grep pub

-Add your key to your global Git configuration in the
+Add your key to your global (or local) Git configuration and ensure GPG signing for your tag is enabled.
+Example:

 Now, when publishing a new milestone (i.e.

-your Git tag will happen automatically.
-You will be prompted for the GPG Passphrase each time but
+Git tag will happen automatically.
+You will be prompted for the GPG Passphrase each time unless you

 To contribute, run: